 As the world continues to fight against the pandemic, there is a different kind of fear growing in the hearts of parents.
-In numerous studies conducted globally, it has been found that parents are greatly worried about the impact of this pandemic and subsequent lockdown on their children’s education.
+Numerous global studies have found that parent concerns around the impact of this pandemic and subsequent lockdown on their children’s education are increasing.
 In fact, some of them have been having sleepless nights.
 As the entire schooling system stares at a possible shift in learning and teaching patterns, parents wonder whether this almost-paradigm shift is going to disrupt more than it is going to empower.

 “In fact, nearly 77% of parents think that the outbreak and the following lockdown will affect their child’s education in some way.”

-At Univariety, we have been running our annual Parent Expectation Survey and the results have echoed the same issues.
-Parents are concerned.
+At Univariety, we have been running our annual Parent Expectation Survey to understand the most common parent concerns, and the results have echoed the same issues.
+Parents are worried.

 The Top 3 Concerns of the High School Parent